On the robust isolated calmness of a class of nonsmooth optimizations on Riemannian manifolds and its applications: Introduction

-The Riemannian ALM for nonsmooth constrained manifold optimization is recently proposed in \cite{ZBDZ21} (see also \cite{DP19}).
-In \cite{ZBDZ21}, the iteration sequence of the Riemannian ALM has been proved to converge to a KKT point under some suitable constraint qualifications, and numerical experiments have shown a better performance than other existing methods.
-Motivated by the promising numerical results in~\cite{ZBDZ21}, one natural question is whether the local convergence rate of the Riemannian ALM for the nonsmooth manifold optimization \eqref{eq:prime} can be similarly obtained as in \cite{KS19} under the robust isolated calmness for the KKT solution, or equivalently, the assumption of the M-SRCQ and M-SOSC conditions.
-First, we consider a simple example:

-It can be verified that the unique optimal solution of \eqref{exam:sphere} is $x^*=({\sqrt{2}}/{2},{\sqrt{2}}/{2})^T$ with the corresponding multipliers $y^*={\sqrt{2}}/{2}$ and $z^*=0$.
-By applying the Riemannian ALM (see Algorithm \ref{alg:alm} for details) and noting that the corresponding ALM subproblems can be solved exactly, it is observed from Figure \ref{fig:ex-1} that the distance between the iteration $(x^k,y^k,z^k)$ and the solution $(x^*,y^*,z^*)$ converges linearly when $k$ is sufficiently large.
-Moreover, Figure \ref{fig:ex-1} indicates that the linear convergence rate decreases if the penalty parameter $\rho_{k}$ increases.
+{Here, $\mathcal{S}^1=\{x\in \mathbb{R}^2|x_1^2+x_2^2=1\}$ is the unit sphere in $ \mathbb{R}^2$.} {It is verified that the unique KKT solution of \eqref{exam:sphere} is $x^*=({\sqrt{2}}/{2},{\sqrt{2}}/{2})^T$.
+By computing the KKT conditions, we can obtain the corresponding multipliers $y^*={\sqrt{2}}/{2}$ for the nonsmooth term and $z^*=0$ for the inequality constraint.} By applying the Riemannian ALM (see Algorithm \ref{alg:alm} for details) and noting that the corresponding ALM subproblems can be solved exactly, it is observed from Figure \ref{fig:ex-1} that the distance between the iteration $(x^k,y^k,z^k)$ and the solution $(x^*,y^*,z^*)$ converges linearly as $k$ becomes sufficiently large.
+Moreover, Figure \ref{fig:ex-1} indicates that the linear convergence rate decreases as the penalty parameter $\rho^{k}$ increases.

 On the other hand, it will be verified in Section \ref{sec:ric} (Remark \ref{rm:example-sosc-srcq}) that for problem (\ref{exam:sphere}), the M-SRCQ holds at $x^*$ with respect to $(y^*,z^*)$ and the M-SOSC holds at $x^*$.
 Inspired by \cite{KS19}, in this paper, we show that the Riemannian ALM indeed has a local linear convergence rate under the M-SRCQ and M-SOSC assumptions.
-To the best of our knowledge, this is the first time obtaining the local convergence rate of ALM on manifold.
-Moreover, we use two examples of nonsmooth optimizations over sphere and fixed rank manifold to verify the M-SRCQ and M-SOSC conditions for different nonsmooth problems, and to illustrate the obtained theoretical results in Section \ref{sec:numerical}.
-Moreover, we will show that the M-SRCQ condition is satisfied at all KKT points for a class of nonsmooth optimization problems on sphere.
+To the best of our knowledge, this is the first time the local convergence rate of ALM on manifolds has been obtained.
+We use two examples of nonsmooth optimization over a sphere and a fixed rank manifold to verify the M-SRCQ and M-SOSC conditions for different problems, and to illustrate the theoretical results obtained in Section \ref{sec:numerical}.
+We will also show that the M-SRCQ condition is satisfied at all KKT points for a class of nonsmooth optimization problems on the sphere.